forensicanalysis/artifactcollector/README.md

 supported_os: [ Windows ]
 ```

-The command output to stdout and stderr is saved, but generated
-files are not collected.
+The command output to stdout and stderr is saved, but generated files are not collected.

+## Acknowledgement

+The artifactcollector uses on the following great projects:

+- [config/artifacts](config/artifacts) is based on the awesome [Forensic Artifacts](https://github.com/ForensicArtifacts/artifacts) project.
+- [doublestar](doublestar) is based on [Bob Matcuk's](https://github.com/bmatcuk) great [doublestar](https://github.com/bmatcuk/doublestar) package.
+- [store/aczip](store/aczip) and [build/go](build/go) contain code from the Go standard library.

 ## License